Five Common Adaptive Challenges in the Modern Workplace (And How to Tackle Them)

 Drive Progress on Stubborn Challenges

-Adaptive Leadership: Practical Strategies for Change provides an in-depth overview of one of Harvard’s proven approaches to making a difference in any group, community, or organization.
+Adaptive Leadership: Practical Strategies for Change provides an in-depth overview of one of Harvard’s well tested approaches to making a difference in any group, community, or organization.
 Following and analyzing the success stories of five practitioners, all former students of the course, you will gain effective tools and strategies for diagnosing challenges and generating lasting progress in the systems you’re a part of, no matter what level of rank, authority, or power you may hold.

 Your Instructor